 In the book Counseling Latinos and La Familia: A Practical Guide, the authors suggest that Mexican immigrants value interdependence versus independence and will seriously consider other members’ opinions in very personal issues.
 Mexican clients often can be hesitant to explore family problems in the session due to the fact that it can be seen as a betrayal to the loyalty fostered in a familismo setting.

-In counseling literature, familismo is a descriptive concept free of judgment; however, in Latino countries, it can be a negative term for some feminist writers, who argue that familismo also fosters machismo and marianismo.
+In counseling literature, familismo is a descriptive concept free of judgment; however, in Latin countries, it can be a negative term for some feminist writers, who argue that familismo also fosters machismo and marianismo.
 These other two values will be addressed in future posts.

 Some expressions of familismo are: young adults (both sexes) living at their parent’s home until getting married; newlyweds living in one of their family’s homes until they can afford their own place; personal problems solved by the entire family; and finally, important celebrations and decisions including the presence and opinions of the whole family.